 The table below describes some of the most common privacy risks associated with the use of AI and lists common techniques for mitigating those risks.
-For more information on the mitigation measures, see the following section, Error!
-Reference source not found. (p 11).
+For more information on the mitigation measures, see the following section.

 This is a non-exhaustive list of risks and mitigations/controls for reducing those risks.